Relieve Your Jaw Pain

 If these initial efforts don’t relieve your symptoms, he can customize a nightguard for you to wear while you sleep.
 This device is designed to prevent you from clenching or grinding your teeth overnight, relieving the pressure in your jaw for an effective solution.

-In most cases, the methods listed above will be enough to manage your TMJ disorder.
+In most cases, the methods listed above will be enough to manage your TMD.
 However, in extreme cases of TMD, Dr. Villalobos may have to perform jaw surgery.
 Rest assured, surgery is always our last resort and we’ll ensure you have a painless experience if it comes to that.

 Visit Dr. Villalobos For TMJ Treatment